morsha/github-infinite-scroll/README.md

 Although the custom hook was set for itemList-like api, it still could be easily extracted for any data-like api structure.

+Because this app is launched on github-pages, routing may be disabled for {domain}/:searchWord for instant searching.
+However, its available on development demo.